KyloIO/kylo-docs/security/Authentication.rst

 customers to integrate their existing infrastructure when authenticating a user.
 The pluggability is built around `JAAS
 <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASRefGuide.html>`__;
-which delegtes authentication to one or more configured `LoginModules
+which delegates authentication to one or more configured `LoginModules
 <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASRefGuide.html#LoginModule>`__
 that all collaborate in an authentication attempt.
 Kylo supplies LoginModule implementations for the most common authentication scenarios, though customers will be able to provide their own modules to replace or augment the modules provided by Kylo.

-In addition to performing authentication, LoginModules may, upon successfull login, associate with the logged-in user a set of principals (user ID and groups/roles) which can be used to make authorization checks.
+In addition to performing authentication, LoginModules may, upon successful login, associate with the logged-in user a set of principals (user ID and groups/roles) which can be used to make authorization checks.
 For instance, a LoginModule that authenticates a user's credentials using LDAP may also load any groups defined in the LDAP store